 Why Is Benzoic Acid Slightly Soluble in Water?

-Benzoic acid, chemical structure C6H5COOH, is the uniting of the water insoluble benzene molecule (with one hydrogen atom dropped) with a carboxylic acid group, (-COOH).
-It is this carboxylic acid group that gives benzoic acid its measure of water solubility.
-This has to do with “ionizability.”
+Benzene, C6H6, is a hydrocarbon found in crude oil, and a major component of gasoline.
+It's used to make synthetic fibers, detergents and even drugs.
+You can derive benzoic acid, chemical structure C6H5COOH, from benzene by uniting of the water insoluble benzene molecule with a carboxylic acid group, (-COOH).
+This produces a water-soluble, pleasant-smelling white powder that is used for flavorings and perfume.
+The formation of benzoic acid has to do with “ionizability.”
 Water can attach to benzoic acid by hydrogen bonding.
 Beyond that, water molecules can stabilize the formation of the “benozate” ion.

 Primary Reason for Low Solubility